 It seems that New Zealand was indeed a little small for Ted Mahieu.

 Text by Katherine Findlay.
-Banner image by Clifton Firth, courtesy of Sir George Grey Special Collections, Auckland Libraries, 34-M915.
+Banner image by Clifton Firth, courtesy of Auckland Libraries Heritage Collections, 34-M915.

 Published August 2018, updated August 2019.